milesok/website-template/resources/notbaseball/_posts/reading-list.md

 - Between the World and Me
 - Inside the Empire
 - Stillness is the Key
+- Chop Wood Carry Water

 ## On My Radar
+- The Freedom of Self Forgetfulness
 - Helter Skelter (Manson Murders)
 - The 48 Laws of Power
 - Where Men Win Glory (Pat Tillman)